semrush/intergalactic/website/docs/components/modal/modal.md

 ![](static/modal-composition.png)

-The modal window consists of:
+The Modal window consists of the following:

 - `Modal.Window`.
 - `Modal.Title`.